tixonochekAscended/luanite/README.md

 ------
 # Luanite — the project builder for Lua.
 **Luanite** is a project builder for the programming language Lua that is somewhat similar to Rust's `cargo`.
 It allows to easily bundle your Lua application into a self-contained standalone executable which runs on machines with no Lua installed.
 Every single Luanite project features its own **Lua 5.4.6** installation built from source — here Luanite takes inspiration from Python's virtual enviroments.
 Unfortunately, **Luanite** doesn't yet feature all functionality that I want it to have, like automatic dependency managment and the ability to install packages from Luarocks directly, but we are getting there for sure.
 Read further to learn more information.
+Also, please remember that **Luanite** is a project that I at first have developed for myself, and will continue to do so no matter what.

 ## 🛠️ Installation
 As for now, **Luanite** only supports Linux - but it will support Windows in the near future.
 There are 2 main methods to install Luanite.